international employment law firm alliance L&E Global

 A non-compete clause cannot be concluded with every employee.
 It is possible to conclude a non-compete clause only with an employee from whom it can be fairly demanded, considering the nature of the information, knowledge, knowledge of working and technological procedures, which he/she acquired during his/her employment with the employer.
 The withdrawal from the non-compete clause must be in writing and has to be done before the termination of employment.

-The Czech legal system does not know the definition of a non-solicitation agreement.
-However, a non-solicitation agreement can be characterised as a clause or a contract in which the employee undertakes to refrain from acquiring the employer’s employees, customers or suppliers for the agreed period.
-The non- compete clause does not regulate the acquisition of employees, customers or suppliers in any way.
+The Czech legal system does not provide for the definition of a non-solicitation agreement.
+However, a non-solicitation agreement can be characterised as a clause or a contract in which the employee undertakes to refrain from acquiring the employer’s customers or suppliers for the agreed period.
+The non-compete clause does not regulate the acquisition of employees, customers or suppliers in any way.
 For these situations, it is appropriate to use a non-solicitation agreement.

 In the case of a non-solicitation agreement, it is not possible to agree on a contractual penalty.
 According to the Labour Code, a contractual penalty is possible only for non-compete clauses.